 What should I do if I decide that I don’t like this job?

 First things first, speak with your supervisor regarding the pieces of your job that you are not enjoying to see if any changes can be made.
 The worst thing that you can do is just stop showing up.
-If your concerns revolve around your supervisor then please partner with Maggie Hubble so that you can explore other options.
+If your concerns revolve around your supervisor then please partner with the student employment staff so that you can explore other options.

 Are their student employment jobs available at the School of Health Sciences?